gmggroup/omf-rust/docs/start.md

 maturin develop
 ```

-You can then interact with the Python API
+You can then interact with the Python API (update these instructions for other platforms).

 ```sh
 cp target/debug/libomf_python.so omf_python.so